Nkneha076279/SuperStore-Sales-Dashboard/README.md

 What are the monthly sales trends over the years?
 What is the projected sales forecast for the next 15 days?

+## Dashboard
-- Dashboard Interaction <a href-"https://github.com/Nkneha076279/SuperStore-Sales-Dashboard/blob/main/SuperStore%20Sales-Dashboard.pbit">
+- <a href-SuperStore Sales-Dashboard.pbi thttps://github.com/Nkneha076279/SuperStore-Sales-Dashboard/blob/main/SuperStore%20Sales-Dashboard.pbit

 ## Project Process
 Data Preparation – Collected, cleaned, and structured sales data for analysis.